Low-cost carrier: Limit personnel costs

 Lion Air 737-900ER in September 2006.
 The aircraft has Boeing's livery on the fuselage and Lion Air's on the vertical stabilizer.
 This is one of the largest carriers and budget airlines in Southeast Asia.

-Low-cost carriers intend to be low-cost, so in many cases employees work multiple roles.
-At some airlines flight attendants also work as gate agents or assume other roles, thereby limiting personnel costs.
+To keep costs down, low-cost carriers will, in many cases, have employees work multiple roles.
+At some airlines, flight attendants also work as gate agents or assume other roles, thereby limiting personnel costs.
 Southwest Airlines is well known for using fuel hedging programs to reduce its overall fuel costs.
 Check-in at the gate of luggage requires fees, as it requires addition to the weight calculation and last-minute baggage handling.

 Online check-in is becoming common, again in the interest of avoiding personnel costs.

 Where permissible, some airlines have a disinclination to handle Special Service passengers, for instance by placing a higher age limit on unaccompanied minors than full-service carriers.
 Often these airlines do not offer connecting tickets, since the airline will have to pay for ground crew to transfer luggage.
 A customer may create a connection manually by purchasing two separate tickets, but these are considered separate contracts, and the passenger bears the risk if a delayed inbound flight causes a missed connection.

 After deregulation, which led to lower fares, many airlines remained bound to these salary agreements and pensions, whereas new low-cost carriers employed new staff with lower salaries, especially for cabin crew, keeping personnel costs low and allowing for competitive fares.
 In some cases airlines have gone bankrupt (e.g., Alitalia, Sabena, and Swissair), and new airlines replaced them.

 Traditional carriers followed the low-cost carriers by enabling web check-in, encouraging machine check-in at the airport, and generally reducing ground personnel cost.

 The number of crew members follow international conventions that require one flight attendant per 50 passenger seats and two pilots.
 However, carriers can save money by reducing the amount of ground crew.

 Carriers hire pilots through third-party agencies based in low-tax countries without benefits for sick pay, pensions or health insurance.
 Traditional carriers have also started to try this, including starting their own low-tax agencies.
 These agencies can easily find less experienced co-pilots and cabin crew, as the profession is popular, but there are problems for low-cost carriers to recruit and keep captains who have to be experienced.